Catholic Church in the United Kingdom: Converts

-A number of prominent individuals have converted to the Catholic Church, including Edmund Campion, Margaret Clitherow, Charles II, John Henry Newman, Henry Edward Manning, Monsignor Robert Hugh Benson, Augustus Pugin, Evelyn Waugh, Muriel Spark, Gerard Manley Hopkins, Siegfried Sassoon, G. K. Chesterton, Ronald Knox, Graham Greene, Malcolm Muggeridge, Katharine, Duchess of Kent, Kenneth Clark, and Joseph Pearce.
-Members of the Royal family such as the Duchess of Kent and former Prime Minister Tony Blair have also converted to the Catholic Church, in Blair's case in December 2007 after he had left office.
+A number of prominent individuals have converted to the Catholic Church, including St Edmund Campion, St Margaret Clitherow, King Charles II, King James II and VII, St John Henry Cardinal Newman, Henry Edward Cardinal Manning, Monsignor Robert Hugh Benson, Augustus Pugin, Evelyn Waugh, Muriel Spark, Gerard Manley Hopkins, Siegfried Sassoon, G. K. Chesterton, Ronald Knox, Graham Greene, Malcolm Muggeridge, Kenneth Clark, and Joseph Pearce.
+Members of the royal family such as Katharine, Duchess of Kent, who in 1994 became the first royal family member to convert to Catholicism since 1685, and former Prime Minister Sir Tony Blair have also converted to the Catholic Church, in Blair's case in December 2007 after he had left office.

-Since the establishment of the Personal Ordinariate of Our Lady of Walsingham, over 3 ,000 former Anglicans have been received into the Catholic Church by this path.
+Since the establishment of the Personal Ordinariate of Our Lady of Walsingham, over 3,000 former Anglicans have been received into the Catholic Church by this path.

 Organisation

 There are 38 ecclesiastical circumscriptions and 3,104 parishes.

 Statistics

 In 2011, in total there were roughly 5.7 million Catholics (9.1%) in the United Kingdom: 4,155,100 in England and Wales (7.4%), 841,053 in Scotland (15.9%), and 738,033 in Northern Ireland (40.76%).
-According to a survey conducted by Pew Research Center in 2015-2017, 19% of adults in the UK identify themselves as Catholic.

 In large parts of Northern Ireland, Catholicism is the dominant religion.
 Also in a few Scottish council areas Catholics outnumber other religions, including in the most populous one: Catholics outnumber members of the Church of Scotland in Glasgow City (27% versus 23%).
 Other council areas in which Catholics outnumber members of the Church of Scotland are North Lanarkshire, Inverclyde, and West Dunbartonshire, according to the 2011 Scottish Census.
+In England and Wales, the Census question about religion does not specify denominations beyond simply "Christian" - however Church estimates suggest the Catholic population in the Archdiocese of Liverpool (which covers the eponymous city and its hinterland) is approximately 500,000, or about 27% of local residents.

 In 2011 according to a YouGov poll, 70% of British Catholics believed a woman should be able to have an abortion.
 Some 90% of Catholic worshippers supported contraceptives being widely available.

 According to a 2015 YouGov poll, 50% of religious British Catholics supported same-sex marriage and 40% opposed it.
 According to a Pew Research Center poll 78% of UK Catholics support same-sex marriage while 21% oppose it.
 The same poll maintains that 86% of UK Catholics believe society should accept homosexuality, while 12% believe society should not accept homosexuality.